KMEQQORI/big-csv/README.md

 **used solution** : stream reading and line by line processing

-please notice that this is the script version. and that two other version are available in different setups :

-- library version that can be found under :
-    - github link :
-    - npm link :

-- Commande Line that can be found under :
-    - github link :
-    - npm link :

 ## Usage :
 the script version of it consiste of two files : main.js and helpers.js